 If you enjoy hiking, a couple of day hikes in the park are standouts.
 The White Domes trail is a scenic walk through white sandstone formations.
 Just over one mile long, the loop trail showcases gorgeous desert scapes, a slot canyon, and remnants of an old movie set.
 The other must-do hike in Valley of Fire State Park is the Fire Wave trail, which leads to dramatic streaked sandstone formations reminiscent of Arizona’s Wave.

 Landscape photography enthusiasts love Valley of Fire State Park.
 Plan to stay for sunset, to capture your own fabulous photos.
-While you can visit Valley of Fire on a day trip from Vegas, you can also easily spend a few days here.
+While Valley of Fire State Park is one of the most popular days trip from Vegas, you can also easily spend a few days here.

 Where to stay